max-au/argparse/README.md

 > This project is no longer maintained, because argparse is now a part of
 > Erlang/OTP: https://www.erlang.org/doc/man/argparse.html (starting with OTP 26).
 > If you need code in `cli.erl`, feel free to copy and paste it directly in your project.
+>
+> To accommodate with this change, `argparse` module has been renamed to `args`
+> in version 2.0.0.
+Applications that need `argparse` for earlier OTP versions
+> can use this library until the lowest supported version is OTP 26, and then
+> just move forward to `argparse` provided by OTP.
+>
+> There are minor differences in the command line options description between
+> `args` and OTP `argparse`.

 [![Build Status](https://github.com/max-au/argparse/actions/workflows/erlang.yml/badge.svg?branch=master)](https://github.com/max-au/argparse/actions) [![Hex.pm](https://img.shields.io/hexpm/v/argparse.svg)](https://hex.pm/packages/argparse) [![Hex Docs](https://img.shields.io/badge/hex-docs-blue.svg)](https://hexdocs.pm/argparse)